-- The waste water holding tank is secured below the floor of the motorhome, and is gravity fed. - In order to eliminate unpleasant odours as much as possible, only smooth bore pipes are used.
+The waste water holding tank is secured below the floor of the motorhome, and is gravity fed.

-Note: Should the waste water tank be overfilled, it is possible that waste water will backfill the pipes until it eventually appears in the shower tray.
+1 Note: Should the waste water tank be overfilled, it is possible that waste water will backfill the pipes until it eventually appears in the shower tray.
 In order to prevent this, please monitor the water level gauges on the motorhome control panel.
 It is also possible to to enable a 'waste tank full' alarm, on the control panel.